 Banking and Currency

-Banks are found in most towns, and are generally open from 09h00 to 15h30 on weekdays and 08h30 to 11h00 on Saturdays.
-Closed on Sundays and public holidays.
+Banks are found in most towns, with most being closed on Sundays and public holidays.
 Most of them offer foreign exchange services - with cash, bank and credit cards as well as travellers cheques.

 You can also obtain cash from many of the ATMs.
 Several international banks have branches in main city centres.
 Always advise your bank that you are travelling outside of the country as they might block your purchases if they have not been informed.